 Recycled water is also in use at the new restrooms at the Marin Veterans’ Memorial Auditorium and Lagoon Park.

-Staff uses the landscaping techniques of sheet mulching, adjusts irrigation schedules for each season, and inspects and maintains irrigation systems regularly.
+Staff uses the landscaping techniques of sheet mulching and adjusts irrigation schedules for each season and inspects and maintains irrigation systems regularly.

 Three John Deere Eagle Irrigation Control Clocks predict temperature, wind, soil and planting conditions to conserve water and irrigate the lawns, trees, and landscaping only when needed.
 These California Irrigation Management Information System (CIMIS) controllers are linked to weather stations and satellites all over the state and the National Oceanic and Atmospheric Administration (NOAA).